Controls & Automation Hiring Performance Hub

 Estimate what an unfilled controls or automation role may be costing through delayed projects, downtime, overtime or contractor dependency.

-Use the calculator →Contractor vs Permanent Hiring Calculator
+Coming soonContractor vs Permanent Hiring Calculator (coming soon)

 Understand when contract support may make more sense than a permanent hire for commissioning, upgrades, plant support or project peaks.